benjaminhon/personal-blog/src/markdown/philosophy/2016-8-31-review-of-the-moral-argument.md

 <br>

 The question is, are such values objective or subjective?
-Is killing innocent babies right for one person and wrong for another?
-Is rape and murder wrong for all cultures at all times?
+For example, is racism or infanticide inherently wrong or is it merely based on personal or cultural preferences?
+If objective moral values do not exist, then such concepts are only subjective and illusory.

 <br>